 - 17. In order to establish whether the preconditions for the engagement are present: - (a) The engagement partner shall determine that both the GHG statement and the engagement have sufficient scope to be useful to intended users, considering, in particular: (Ref: Para.
 A20) - (i) If the GHG statement is to exclude significant emissions that have been, or could readily be, quantified, whether such exclusions are reasonable in the circumstances; - (ii) If the engagement is to exclude assurance with respect to significant emissions that are reported by the entity, whether such exclusions are reasonable in the circumstances; and - (iii) If the engagement is to include assurance with respect to emissions deductions, whether the nature of the assurance the practitioner will obtain with respect to the deductions and the intended content of the assurance report with respect to them are clear, reasonable in the circumstances, and understood by the engaging party.
 (Ref: Para.
-A11-A12) - (b) When assessing the suitability of the applicable criteria, as required by SLSAE 3000,8 the practitioner shall determine whether the criteria encompass at a minimum: (Ref: Para.
+A11-A12) - (b) When determining the suitability of the applicable criteria, as required by SLSAE 3000 (Revised), 10 the practitioner shall determine whether the criteria encompass at a minimum: (Ref: Para.
 A23-A26) - (i) The method for determining the entity's organizational boundary; (Ref: Para.
 A27-A28) - (ii) The GHGs to be accounted for; - (iii) Acceptable quantification methods, including methods for making adjustments to the base year (if applicable); and - (iv) Adequate disclosures such that intended users can understand the significant judgments made in preparing the GHG statement.
 (Ref: Para.
-A29-A34) - (c) The practitioner shall obtain the agreement of the entity that it acknowledges and understands its responsibility:
+A29-A34) - (c) The practitioner shall obtain the agreement of the entity that it acknowledges and understands its responsibility: - (i) For designing, implementing and maintaining such internal control as the entity determines is necessary to enable the